 Inherent information quality is, simply stated, information accuracy.
-Inherent information quality is the degree to which information accurately reflects the real-world object that the information represents.
-All information is an abstraction or a representation of something real.
+Inherent information quality is the degree to which information accurately reflects the realworld object that the information represents.
+All information is an abstraction or a representation of Introduction II.

+Concepts of Information Quality something real.
 Jean Baudrillard, the French semiologist, observes that "the very definition of the real becomes: that of which it is possible to give an equivalent reproduction."

 Information is an equivalent reproduction of something real.
-If all facts that an organization needs to know about an entity are accurate, that information has inherent quality- it is an electronic reproduction of reality.
+If all facts that an organization needs to know about an entity are accurate, that information has inherent quality-it is an electronic reproduction of reality.
 For example, if someone has a information value of "October 24, 1976" for my daughter Ashley's "Birth Date," that information has inherent quality.
 Inherent information quality means that information is correct.